-All that said, research has shown that individuals who engage in activities of service to the community, volunteering or some kind of initiative for the greater good have a higher sense of wellbeing than those who do not.
+Research has shown that individuals who engage in activities of service to the community, volunteering or some kind of initiative for the greater good have a higher sense of wellbeing than those who do not.
 This includes benefits to health, feelings of joy, increased self-esteem, and personal satisfaction.

-In contrast, you may have personally experienced that focusing on the extreme demands of your life sometimes takes a toll on your health, your mood, creating tension or anxiety, disrupting your sleep or impacting how you interact with others.
-Oftentimes, you don't feel happy with yourself or with others.
+Have you personally experienced this?

-Have you asked yourself what you could do to feel better, to lower your stress?
+Or perhaps focusing on the demands of your life does take a toll on your health, your mood, creates tension or anxiety, disrupts your sleep or impacts how you interact with others.
+If this is case, have you asked yourself what you could do to feel better, to lower your stress?
 Perhaps you have, but the answer you found may have been as long as your demands remain high, there is not much you can do.

-So here, again, are some questions to evaluate:
+So here, again, some thoughts to evaluate: